A Complete Guide to PPC Ad Targeting Options

 Life Events

-Life Events are a new option in the Google Display Network allowing you to target users who are exhibiting indicators of major life events.
+Life Events allow you to target users who are exhibiting indicators of major life events.

-At this time, the list is fairly short, but Google has a number of new audiences in beta.
+These have been around for a while now, and the list is longer than it was when this was debuted a couple of years ago.

 Custom Intent Audiences